 Vitamin C can stimulate the production of collagen.
 It is an essential nutrient to aid the skin’s healing process.

 Vitamin E is an antioxidant that blocks free radicals from the body.
 As such, it can help to aid anti-aging formulations.

 Many products containing CBD also use Hemp seed oil as the carrier oil for the extract.
 Hemp has some great benefits all of its own and been has used in the beauty industry for decades.

 Until more detailed studies are carried out, it is hard to say for sure just how effective CBD can be.
 However, there are a lot of people backing its potential as a non-toxic, gentle ingredient in beauty products.
 Just take a look at big beauty brands, like Sephora and Boots increasing their catalogues of CBD beauty and skincare.

+The number of CBD skincare products on the market is constantly growing – for example, take a look at this list of products.
+In fact, Prohibition Partners have estimated that the CBD beauty market could be worth $910 million by 2024.
 As we begin to learn more about this ingredient, and its effect on the skin, we may be surprised at just how much can be benefited by the Cannabis plant.